victormurcia/PyUMLS_Similarity/README.md

 ## Acknowledgements

-This package is based on the Perl module developed by Bridget McInnes and Ted Pedersen.
+This package is based on the Perl modules developed by Dr. Bridget McInnes and Dr. Ted Pedersen.
+The package umls-similarity by Donghua Chen also served as inspiration for this package.

 ## Future Developments
 Future developments of this package will